epi2me-labs/modbam2bed/README.md

 The code has not been developed extensively and currently has some limitations:

- * Support for motif filtering is limit to CpG, CHG, and CHH, sites.
+ * Support for motif filtering is limited to CpG, CHG, and CHH, sites.
 Without this filtering enabled all reference positions that are the canonical base (on forward or reverse strand) equivalent to the modified base under consideration are reported.
  * Insertion columns are completely ignored for simplicitly (and avoid any heuristics).
+ * Results for opposite strand `MM` tags (i.e. `MM:C-m` as compared with `MM:C+m`)
+   is not well tested.
+These are not typically used so shouldn't affect most users.
+   They do come in to play for duplex basecalls.

 ### Python package